-Why is My Dog’s Poop Black?
-7 Vet Reviewed Causes & Solutions
+Why Is My Dog’s Poop Black?
+7 Vet-Reviewed Causes & Solutions

 As pet owners, we usually get a good idea of what’s normal and what isn’t when it comes to our pet’s bowel movements.
 And black poop isn’t normal.
-In fact, it’s an immediate cause for concern.
+It’s an immediate cause for concern.
 That’s because the most common cause of black stool is partially digested blood.
 But there isn’t one single cause of blood getting into poop, and there are a few other things that can turn poop black.

 So, before you take your dog to the vet, it can be helpful to figure out as much as you can about the cause.
-Here are seven reasons why your dog might be passing black stool.
+Here are seven reasons why your dog might be passing a black stool.

 The 7 Reasons Your Dog’s Poop Might Be Black